-    Even the most well-groomed dogs out there are covered in fungi and bacteria, some of which can result in a conspicuous paw odor.
-Indeed, Frito feet can be a real drag, but it’s normal and isn’t usually a cause for concern.
+Even the most well-groomed dogs are covered in fungi and bacteria, some of which can result in a conspicuous paw odor that slightly resembles corn chips.
+Frito feet can be a real drag, but usually isn’t a cause for concern.

 It Sounds Corny, But…

 Dog owners are fairly used to some funky dog smells.
 Whether they’re gassy or just plain dirty, dogs can get pretty stinky.
-Among some of the more puzzling canine smells, corn chips, tortillas or other previously delicious scents can emanate from their lower extremities.
-But why?
+But why do their lower extremities often smell like corn chips, tortillas or other previously delicious scents?

 Dogs have loads of bacteria and fungi living on their skin.
 It’s a mutually beneficial relationship, but it depends largely on a delicate balance.
 Proteus or Pseudomonas bacteria occur naturally in the environment.
-The combination of these bacteria with dog saliva and sweat, when paired with all sorts of other microbes, causes an unmistakable chemical reaction: Frito feet.
+The combination of these bacteria with dog saliva and sweat, and all sorts of other microbes causes an unmistakable chemical reaction: Frito feet.